Orange-OpenSource/octant/doc/source/user/index.rst

 The BNF grammar of the simple Datalog is the following.

+Comments begin with a dash and extend to the end of the line.
 A program is a sequence of rules.
 Each rule is Horn clause terminated by a dot.
 The clause may have a body or not.
 The body is a list of litterals separated by commas and terminated by a dot.